ZheyuanXie/Project1-CUDA-Flocking/README.md

 ## Performance Analysis
 ### 1. Number of Boids
-The figure below shows the performance vs boid population curve with visualization turned off.
+The figure below shows the relationship between performance and boid population.
 We can observe:
  - For all three methods, performance decrease as the number of boids increase.
  - The naive method has the best performance when the number of boids are small (below 1.5k), but it decays rapidly as the number of boids increase.
  - The coherent uniform grid has the best performance when the number of boids are large.
+  - Visualization generally decrease the framerate.
+  - When the number of boids is small, visualization is the performance bottleneck; When the number of boids is large, computation takes over.

  ![](images/population_fps.jpg)